alexqfredrickson/notes/aws/aws.md

 SQS queues can be "standard", guaranteeing that messages are queued at-least-once, or "FIFO" (first-in, first-out) - which guarantees that messages are send exactly-once.

 In general, producers send messages to queues, which are consumed, triggering a "visibility timeout period".
 The message is then deleted from the queue during the visibility timeout period.
-Messages stay in a queue for up to 4 days by-default.
+Messages stay in a queue for up to 4 days by-default - this is known as the default message retention period.
 They can be configured to stay in a queue for 60 seconds to 14 days.

 Once a message is sent to an SQS queue, it can be received and deleted.
 Messages are not automatically deleted after retrieval - you have to be explicit.

+#### Polling

+SQS queues can be polled using (1) short and (2) long polling techniques.
+They are short-polled by-default.

+In a *short-polling* schema, responses are returned immediately, even if the SQS queue is empty.

+In a *long-polling* schema, responses are returned as soon as they become available.
+This can reduce SQS costs because empty receives still cost money.
+The maximum long polling wait time is 20 seconds.

+#### Dead-letter queues

+A dead-letter queue is a type of queue that other queues can target and store messages that have not been processed successfully in.
+It is considered a best-practice to keep the queue and its associated dead-letter queue in the same AWS account and region.
+Messages in a dead-letter queue can be examined, analyzed, etc.

+### SWF

+AWS Simple Workflow Service is a way to create background jobs that have parallel or sequential steps.
+It consists of:

+  * *Domains*, which workflows run in.
+A domain can contain multiple workflows that can talk to one another.
+  * *Workflows*, which are a collection of activities that do a high-level thing (e.g. "receive a customer order and take whatever actions are necessary to fulfill it"), and logic that coordinates the activities.
+Workflows in different domains can't talk to one another.
+  * *Activity workers*, which perform activity tasks.
+  * *Activity tasks*, which represent logical units of work.
+  * *Deciders*, which schedule activity tasks, and provide them to activity workers.

 ## General Concepts

+### Regions and Availability Zones

+Regions are broad, geographically isolated, unconnected areas containing availability zones.
+Resources are generally not replicated across regions.

+Availability zones are connected with low latency, and consist of one (or more) data centers, each with redundant power, networking, and connectivity, in separate facilities.
+A single AZ may encompass multiple data centers.

 ### IaaS vs. PaaS vs. SaaS